-Dr. Robbins holds a Bachelor of Science (BS) in Zoology from Michigan State University, and a Master's of Health Science (MHS) in Industrial Hygiene and Safety Sciences and a PhD in Environmental Sciences from the Johns Hopkins University.
+Dr. Robbins holds a Bachelor of Science (BS) in Zoology from Michigan State University, and a Master's of Health Science (MHS) in Industrial Hygiene and Safety Sciences and PhD from the Johns Hopkins University.
 She has been a Certified Industrial Hygienist (CIH) since 1992.

-Dr. Robbins has worked as an industrial hygienist since 1986 and has served as a consultant in many investigations throughout the U.S. Her activities include exposure assessment in residential, commercial, and occupational environments.
+Dr. Robbins has worked as an industrial hygienist since 1986 and has served as a consultant and expert in investigations throughout the U.S. Her activities include exposure assessment in residential, commercial, and occupational environments.
 In these varied environments, she has experience and expertise related to agents including animal and dust mite antigens, asbestos, bacteria, benzene and other solvents, carbon monoxide (CO), diacetyl, erionite, fiberglass, formaldehyde, mold, odors, silica, and soot/ash and smoke residue.
-She has provided technical and expert consulting services and expert testimony in these and other areas of industrial hygiene practice.
+She has provided technical and expert consulting services and expert testimony in these areas as related to exposure science and industrial hygiene.

 Mold, Housing and Wood.
 Robbins, C.A. and J. Morrell.
 July 2017 (revised 2001, 2006) Western Wood Products Association, Portland, OR.
 [Download]